tensorlayer/pretrained-models/README.md

 # Some Pretrained Models for TensorLayer

 Feel free to add more.

 ## CNN for ImageNet

+Discussion for network architecture that can be easily use [here](https://github.com/tensorlayer/tensorlayer/issues/367).

 |             	| Code      	| Model      	|   Top-1 Accuracy | Top-5 Accuracy  |
 |-------------	|------------	|------------	|----------------- |-----------------|